Key Takeaways

 Organizations need at least 2 audit-remediation cycles before the EU AI Act high-risk compliance deadline.

-If you have never audited your AI portfolio for ethical debt, Q2 2026 is your last window to complete two audit-remediation cycles before the EU AI Act enforcement deadline in August 2026.
+If you have never audited your AI portfolio for ethical debt, start now: you want at least two audit-remediation cycles behind you before the EU AI Act high-risk enforcement deadline on December 2, 2027 (deferred from August 2026 under the Digital Omnibus, adopted June 2026, pending OJEU publication).

 Honest Limitations and What Comes Next